Eye Doctor in Clarksville, Tennessee

 - Gas permeable lenses, rigid lenses that are porous to allow oxygen to move through them

-- Daily or extended wear, a description based on whether you will remove the contact lens at night (Continuous wear lenses may be used as long as 30 nights in a row)
+- Daily or extended wear, a prescription based on whether you will remove the contact lens at night (Continuous wear lenses may be used as long as 30 nights in a row)

 - Contact lens design such as spherical, bifocal, othro-K, or toric lenses

-Call Our Clarksville, Franklin and Bowling Green Optometrists to Set Up an Appointment for Your Eyes Today
+Call our Clarksville or Franklin Offices to Set Up an Appointment for Your Eyes Today

 Vision screening is important.
-Be sure to have your vision screened at least one time a year.
+Be sure to have your vision screened at least once a year.
 Our contact lens exams are not necessarily much longer, but they are more thorough.
-For an appointment with our optometrists, call our offices in Clarksville, Franklin, or Bowling Green.
+For an appointment with our optometrists, call our offices in Clarksville or Franklin